Jimmy Buffett once told me, "Keep writing, Lisa." So here I am.

 …And in the end it will be up to you to decide if maybe, just maybe, her boring life in the suburbs wasn’t such a bad thing after all.

-Both books can be purchased as paperbacks, ebooks, and on Kindle at www.lulu.com/spotlight/lisamottolahudon
+All three books can be purchased as paperbacks, eBooks, or Pdfs at www.parrotheadauthor.com

 (or Amazon, or Barnes & Noble, or signed copies directly through me)